imaginary-institute/hybrid-learning-design-toolkit/00-orientation-support-tools/index.md

 has_toc: false
 ---

-# Orientation & Support Tools
+# Getting Started: Orientation & Support Tools

 Where should you start?
 What can you do immediately while planning deeper changes?
 The Orientation & Support Tools function as your navigation system, helping you assess where you are, decide where to go, and take confident first steps without overwhelming transformation.